gv1shnu/project-bay/IN_MY_OWN_WORDS.md

 \# status changed to cancelled, refunds begin.

+(to implement) if B/c lose interest in the bet or want to use their points somewhere else, they can hit cancel and get refunded as well.

-Else, the deadline i.e, Weekend arrives.
+now, the deadline i.e, Weekend arrives.

 A uploads the picture and message for B, C to review and vote.